RED HOOK THEN TO NOW: marsh, mill pond, port, derelict, renewal

 Certificate of the Red Hook Building Company, collection of PortSide NewYork

 Change is in the air by the late 1830s.
 Maps are published showing Red Hook fully covered in a street grid, including many streets of residences.
 These are for the development plan of the Red Hook Building Company led by Col. Daniel Richards.
-It fails, but he goes on to build Atlantic Dock, the original name for what is now called Atlantic Basin, though Atlantic Dock is much bigger and busier than the modern Atlantic Basin.
+It fails, and much of the grid shown on those maps is not built out until decades later; some as late as the early 1900s.
+Richards goes on to build Atlantic Dock, the original name for what is now called Atlantic Basin, though Atlantic Dock is much bigger and busier than the modern Atlantic Basin.

 Warehouse and Basin of the Atlantic Dock, Brooklyn, 1851